 When two things push against each other, creating resistance, we call that opposition.
-When two grammatical structures, even simple parts of speech, sit next to each other in sentence, elaborating on each other, that’s called apposition.
-The example below shows an appositive in action (as do “grammatical structures” and “even simple parts of speech” in the previous sentence).
+When two grammatical structures, even simple phrases, sit next to each other in sentence, elaborating on each other, that’s called apposition.
+The example below shows an appositive in action (as do “grammatical structures” and “even simple phrases” in the previous sentence).
 The elements underlined are in apposition:

 Champlain College, a small college in Vermont, prides itself on professionally focused majors.

 The above example puts two noun phrases in apposition: Champlain College and a small college in Vermont.
 (Phrases are words that, together, function as a unit but do not form a complete sentence or clause.
 For example, a small college in Vermont is a bunch of words that, together, function like a noun.)

 Note that the elements in apposition add details about each other.
 Sometimes these details add useful information, and sometimes the details bring emphasis to the elements.
 Again, examples show the rhetorical effect of using appositives:

 I once worked for a manager, a woman whose career included being in Elton John’s road crew in her twenties, who could repair any office machine.